simsekahmet/Calculator/README.md

 # The Calculator
-The calculator performs mathematical calculations in Python and allows the user to choose from several operations, including addition, subtraction, multiplication, division, factorial, exponential, and logarithm, until they choose to quit.
+The calculator performs mathematical calculations in Python and allows the user to choose from several operations, including addition, subtraction, multiplication, division, factorial, exponential, mean, and logarithm, until they choose to quit.